-- The Oak Hill DipHE in Theological & Pastoral Studies. - A degree or diploma considered by the Academic Dean substantially to duplicate the material covered by Oak Hill's DipHE in TPS. - Such other similar qualifications as applicants may submit to the Academic Dean and which are deemed by Middlesex University, on the Dean's recommendation, as acceptable in lieu of the above.
+- The Oak Hill DipHE in Theological & Pastoral Studies or the Oak Hill FdA in Theology (specialising in Theological & Pastoral Studies). - A degree or diploma considered by the Academic Vice Principal substantially to duplicate the material covered by Oak Hill's DipHE in TPS or FdA in Theology. - Such other similar qualifications as applicants may submit to the Academic Vice Principal and which are deemed by Middlesex University, on the Vice Principal's recommendation, as acceptable in lieu of the above.